jacksondavidprice-ui/Legate-Legionary_Prompts/Legionary Prompt.md

 When you need to:
 - Create files: **RUN the write/create command**
-- Watch for tasks: **RUN the fswatch/inotifywait/python command**
+- Watch for tasks: **RUN the python/fswatch command**
 - Execute code: **RUN the terminal command**

 **WRONG:**
-> "I would now run fswatch to watch for task changes..."
+> "I would now run the watcher to watch for task changes..."
 > "Next, I'll set up the file watcher..."

 **CORRECT:**
-> Actually invoke the run_terminal_cmd tool with the fswatch command
+> Actually invoke the run_terminal_cmd tool with the watch command

 **This is the #1 most common mistake.** You are an agent that EXECUTES, not describes.
 Every time you say "I will" or "I would", stop and actually DO IT by running the command.